-- Lewisham LA will ask your child's school to hold an annual review of your child's EHCP during the summer term of year 5.
+- 1. Lewisham LA will ask your child's school to hold an annual review of your child's EHCP during the summer term of Year 5.
 Most of these reviews will be held between the months of May and July, and you should be invited and informed of the review date.
-However, if a year 5 review has already taken place, the LA is recommending that a 'mini review' be completed in order for you to have the opportunity to discuss your child's transfer to secondary school and questions you may have related to this. - 2.
+However, if a Year 5 review has already taken place, the LA is recommending that a 'mini-review' be completed in order for you to have the opportunity to discuss your child's transfer to secondary school and questions you may have related to this. - 2.
 The aim of the review is to discuss and measure your child's progress and the provision made for your child.
 The review should consider whether it is necessary to amend the EHCP to reflect newly identified, or significantly changed, needs and subsequent provisions required to meet those needs.
-In some cases, the review may consider whether the EHCP objectives have been met, and whether it should cease to be maintained by the authority, given the success of the interventions and support and the significant progress of the child.

-- 3. In addition, the secondary transfer review will be the meeting at which you can discuss a preference for a secondary school.
+In some cases, the review may consider whether the EHCP objectives have been met, and whether it should cease to be maintained by the authority, given the success of the interventions and support and the significant progress of the child. - 3.
+In addition, the secondary transfer review will be the meeting at which you can discuss a preference for a secondary school.
 The primary school Special Educational Needs Co-ordinator (SENCO) will advise you in this process.
 The school's allocated Senior SEN Case Officer may also be available to offer advice and support to you and the school in this process.
-If your child has only received an EHCP recently, the school SENCO should still invite you to a meeting to discuss transition choices, although a full review may not be necessary. - 4.
-As part of the review, you will consider at least a first and second preference for schools and will be invited and encouraged to give reasons for them, including social reasons, such as family or friend connections with the school, or ease of travel.
-This will help to inform your final decisions when completing our secondary transfer online preference form (see below please note, the preferences given on the online form will those used to inform consultations.
+If your child has only received an EHCP recently, the school SENCO should still invite you to a meeting to discuss transition choices, although a full scale review may not be necessary. - 4.
+You will be able to express at least a first and second preference for schools and will be invited and encouraged to give reasons for them, including social reasons, such as family or friend connections with the school, or ease of travel. - 5.
+The recommendations of the review meeting will be recorded on two forms: - the standard annual review form recording the child's progress and establishing the educational objectives for the next year; - the Lewisham secondary transfer preference form for pupils with an EHCP, recording your first and second preferences for secondary school and the reasons for these choices.